tobiasHeinke/monostyle/docs/tools.md

 Find rare or new words.
 This is a multi tool because it detects:

-- Spelling errors, also detects valid word e.g. 'which' vs. 'witch' and words that are not in a general dictionary like business and product names.
+- Spelling errors, also detects valid words e.g. 'which' vs. 'witch' and words that are not in a general dictionary like business and product names.
 - Word choices like not simple words, interjection like 'heck', etc.
 - Compounding/hyphenation (if the words are not used individually like 'well defined').